 I was able to combine my technical writing experience and brochure copywriting capability to deliver a suite of easy-to-read user guides that have subsequently been praised for their clarity.
 It's an important product and brand differentiator in a sector where many watch micro-brand instruction booklets appear to be both limited in scope and poorly written.
 Too often, it seems, writing user guides is an afterthought and isn't given the attention it deserves.
 If that's a concern for you, I can help...

-Maybe you're well established in the watch market, or perhaps you are starting a watch business and need help with copywriting for your website or brochure or blogging about watch industry news?
+Maybe you're well established in the watch market, or perhaps you are starting a watch business and need a watch industry writer to write for your website or brochure?
+Or to blog about watch industry news?
 You might even operate in another area of luxury products away from the luxury watch market.
 Based on my writing for Geckota, I recently wrote a guest page in the Style & Fashion section of a 200k-circulation regional magazine, The Local Answer.
 Guess what: it was about automatic watches...

 Whatever your industry, sector or communications challenge, please ask yourself whether vital copywriting or online content creation is getting done – or languishing at the bottom of someone's to-do list.